 If you will be unexpectedly late, call the check-in table.
 We understand unexpected things come up.
 We’re here to help.

-Unless we’ve informed you otherwise, your camper is assigned to a team by gender and the grade in school next fall.
-Each team is identified by a different color.
-Check the chart at the bottom of this page.
+Unless we’ve informed you otherwise, your camper is assigned to the team for which you registered, organized by gender and the grade in school next fall.
+Each team is identified by a different color

 The Filling Station Snack Shop